 Freight invoice processing in construction and wholesale involves more moving parts than most AP automation tools are designed to handle.
 A single freight bill can touch labour, materials, equipment hire, and freight-in costs, each with a different account code and potentially a different GST treatment.
 Most tools handle the capture step adequately.
 Where they fall short is the decision layer: how each line should be coded, whether the GST is correct, and whether the invoice matches what was actually ordered.

 This guide covers where freight invoice workflows break in construction and wholesale businesses, why the manual workarounds teams rely on carry compounding costs, and what a process built for this level of complexity should actually look like.
+For businesses evaluating their current stack, the best AP automation software Australia 2026 guide covers which platforms handle freight-level complexity.

-How freight invoices arrive and get processed
+How do freight invoices arrive and get processed?

 In construction and wholesale businesses, freight invoices do not arrive through a single channel or in a consistent format.
 A mid-sized Queensland builder might receive freight charges from a steel supplier, a plant hire company, a concrete pumping subcontractor, and a logistics firm in the same week.
 Some arrive as PDF attachments to email.
 Others come bundled with a materials invoice.
 A few arrive late, after the delivery has already been logged.

+The processing step that follows depends heavily on who is handling it that day.
 For most businesses in this size range, the typical workflow looks like this: the invoice lands in a shared inbox, someone manually keys the data into Xero or MYOB (or uses an OCR tool like Dext to extract it), then assigns an account code based on their reading of the line descriptions.
 GST treatment is checked manually.
 If there is a purchase order, someone verifies the match against it.
 If there is not, the invoice is approved on judgement alone.

 The breakdown point in freight invoice processing is almost always the line item.

-A basic freight invoice from a logistics provider might include: a base cartage charge, a fuel levy, a tail-lift fee, and a remote area surcharge.
+A basic freight invoice from a logistics provider might include a base cartage charge, a fuel levy, a tail-lift fee, and a remote area surcharge.
 Each line maps to a different expense account.
 The fuel levy may or may not carry GST depending on how the supplier has structured it.
 The tail-lift fee might be billable to a specific job or cost centre.

 Most invoice capture tools treat the invoice as a single unit.
 They extract the total, assign a tax code, and push the result to the ledger.
-The coding decisions, which are the substantive part of the work, remain with whoever is processing the invoice that day.
+The coding decisions - which are the substantive part of the work - remain with whoever is processing the invoice that day.

-In construction, the problem is compounded by subcontractor invoices that combine multiple cost types.
+In construction, the problem is compounded by subcontractor payments that combine multiple cost types.
 A subcontractor bill might include labour (GST applicable), materials (GST applicable), and a crane hire component (also GST applicable, but mapped to a different account).
 Getting this right requires line-level decisions, not a single header-level code.

 The underlying cause is structural, not human.
 Finance teams processing freight invoices manually are being asked to make the same judgement call repeatedly with no system to enforce consistency.

-A bookkeeper managing accounts for a Melbourne-based civil construction business described a situation that is common across the industry: three separate freight invoices from the same logistics provider, processed by three different people over the course of a month, ended up coded to three different accounts.
+A bookkeeper managing accounts for a Melbourne-based civil construction business described a situation common across the industry: three separate freight invoices from the same logistics provider, processed by three different people over the course of a month, ended up coded to three different accounts.
 No one made an error in isolation.
 Each person coded based on their reading of the line description.
 But the cumulative result was unusable job cost data for that project.

+The second structural gap is the absence of purchase order matching on freight charges.
 For materials and product invoices, many businesses have at least a partial PO matching workflow.
 But freight charges, surcharges, and logistics fees often do not appear on purchase orders at all.
 They arrive as separate bills, sometimes weeks after the associated delivery.
 There is nothing to match them against except judgement.

 When freight charges are not matched to delivery records or job codes, the cost ends up either in a general freight account or misallocated to a project entirely.
 Neither outcome supports accurate job costing or correct tax treatment.